 The city gave me a hard time.
 Getting lost seemed like a daily habit.
-It might be that I'm unquestionably poor with directions, or that my map was in Thai.
-Whatever it was, getting lost in Bangkok was not fun at all especially with the scorching heat.
+Getting lost in Bangkok was not fun at all especially with the scorching heat.

 I approached the bottom of the train station and saw a peculiar scene.
 The world stopped moving and everyone was frozen.
-My initial thought was that there was an accident.
-But then I heard their national anthem in the background and figured out what occurred.
-It reminded me of supermarket days with my family, when our national hymn played in the speakers and like an unspoken rule, everyone stopped what they were doing to pay their respects.
-The same thing happened with the sound of the 3:00 PM prayer.
-It was as if time stopped for a fleeting second.
+My first thought was that there was an accident.
+But then I heard their national anthem play in the background and realized what was happening.
+It reminded me of times when my family went to the supermarket and our national anthem played in the speakers.
+With an unspoken rule, everyone stopped what they were doing to pay their respects.

 The restaurant was alright despite not being our first choice.
 It had a quirky aesthetic plus it overlooked the Wat Arun temple.